brooklabteam/Kettenburg_mada-bat-picornavirus/bootscan/bootscan_directions.md

 - Sapovirus ICTV and some african sequences full
 - Teschovirus ICTV full

+Separately, I did some bootscan analyses based on the results from the pat picornavirales phylogenies, I made one with all bat picornavirales over 3kb and another with reference sequences all full viruses but all madagascar sequences still over 3kb.

 Alignment files from Geneious are in their respective labeled files within the master bootscan folder, and metadata/summary files are [here]()